KoalaWill/KoalaWill.github.io/README.md

 # KoalaWill.github.io

 ## credit to: [Massively](https://github.com/curtiscde/hugo-theme-massively), hugo theme made by @ajlkn
-this is a blog I made using Hugo and Massively template [Go Take A Look](https://KoalaWill.github.io)
+this is a blog I made using Hugo and Massively template.

+[Go Take A Look](https://KoalaWill.github.io)